DavidVentura/blog/blog/raw/kube-proxy-without-k8s/POST.md

 }
 ```

-If we trace a connection again, we get lucky and hit a good backend:
+If we trace a connection again, we may get lucky and hit the good backend:
 ```text
 TCP  connection 192.168.2.144:0->1.2.3.4:80 changed state Close->SynSent